Netec-Mx/ai_102_engineer_associate/mslearn-ai-agents/Instructions/01-agent-fundamentals.md

 next: /mslearn-ai-agents/Instructions/02-build-ai-agent
 ---

-# Explore AI Agent development
+# Lab7: Explore AI Agent development

 In this exercise, you use the Azure AI Agent service in the Microsoft Foundry portal to create a simple AI agent that assists employees with expense claims.

 This exercise takes approximately **30** minutes.

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.
+{: .lab-note .info .compact}

 ## Create a Foundry project and agent